-Mashed potatoes are amazing provided they are made from scratch (personal opinion here) and it's definitely one of those things were leftovers will be appreciated the next day.
-So I'll leave the amounts you want to make entirely up to you.
+Mashed potatoes are amazing provided they are made from scratch (personal opinion here), and it's definitely one of those things where leftovers will be appreciated the next day.
+So, I'll leave the amounts you want to make entirely up to you.

 - 1/2 kilogram potatoes (any variety recommended for mashing)

 - 1 cup double cream